sgandhi101/TSLA_Prediction/README.md

 ## How to Generate the Dataset
 #### Tweet Dataset
-In order to generate the tweet dataset, you must install [Twint](https://github.com/twintproject/twint) This is a Python library that can bypass the official Twitter API limitations on downloading Tweets Simply run `pip3 install twint` to install
+In order to generate the tweet dataset, you must install [Twint](https://github.com/twintproject/twint) This is a Python library that can bypass the official Twitter API limitations on the number of Tweets that can be downloaded

+Simply run `pip3 install twint` to install
 Then, in your command line run two commands:
 1. `twint -u elonmusk --since 2010-06-29 -o tweets.csv --csv`